How to Treat Your Movers

 When is best time of the year or month to move?

-Summertime is the busiest time of the year for our movers.
+Summertime is the busiest time of the year for our local movers.
 In addition, the beginning and end of each month are traditionally busier than mid-month, regardless of the season.
 If you are planning to move during one of these times, plan well in advance so your local mover’s schedule can accommodate your requirements.

 Items that Should Not be Shipped